 Air Opera – A Breathing Dystopia

-A mask became a charged symbol during the pandemic, referencing the different ways that an item
+A mask became a charged symbol during the pandemic.

 and is an item of human synthesis, that is to say, it is a technological device that changes the